SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 Additionally, when an instance is no longer needed, ARC frees up the memory used by that instance so that the memory can be used for other purposes instead.
-This ensures that class instances do not take up space in memory when they are no longer needed.
+This ensures that class instances don't take up space in memory when they are no longer needed.

 However, if ARC were to deallocate an instance that was still in use,